Snehal5murkute/studentResultManagementSystem/README.md

 # studentResultManagementSystem
-The Student Result Managemant System is software application designed ti simplify the process og managing student academic records
+The Student Result Managemant System is software application designed ti simplify the process of managing student academic records